aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                 result = completeness(data, "name")

- This is the function.
+ The function is called `completeness(df, "column")`.
 The inputs are data and the name of the column we want to check.

-	 completeness(df, "column")

- The output here will be 0, because the column 'name' has no value in it.
+ The output will be 0, because the column 'name' has no value in it.

 5. Check Conditional Completeness